Standard Terms & Conditions of Carriage

 (i) Dangerous Goods, hazardous goods, flammable goods;

-(v) any goods which require temperature controlled transport,
+(vi) any goods which require temperature-controlled transport; or

-unless the Director of Sales & CRM or an Executive Director of the Company has notified the Customer in writing that they are accepted and, unless such notice has been given in writing, the Company shall have no liability whatsoever, including losses arising from negligent acts of the Company, in respect of them.
+(vii) any other goods which are prohibited by the Company from time to time, unless an Executive Director of the Company has notified the Customer in writing that they are accepted and, unless such notice has been given in writing, the Company shall have no liability whatsoever, including losses arising from negligent acts of the Company, in respect of them.